STAIRlab/sees/docs/library/4_Utilities/recorders/517-Plot Recorder.md

 # Plot Recorder

-<p>This recorder type opens a graphical window for the plotting of the
-contents of the prescribed file.
-The prescribed file can be the output of an other recorder.</p>
+This recorder type opens a graphical window for the plotting of the contents of the prescribed file.
+The prescribed file can be the output of an other recorder.

 ```tcl
 recorder plot $fileName $windowTitle $xLoc $yLoc $xPixels